 NOAA Aids Exploration of Macroalgae as Renewable Energy Source

-The cultivation of marine macroalgae, such as seaweed and kelp, could benefit both human energy needs and ocean ecology.
+The Takeaway: The cultivation of marine macroalgae, such as seaweed and kelp, could benefit both human energy needs and ocean ecology.

 A public-private partnership is investigating the feasibility of cultivating and growing macroalgae, such as seaweed and kelp, in U.S. Caribbean offshore areas.
 The “aquafarming” of large-scale, floating macroalgae also could improve ecosystem health by removing excess carbon dioxide and nutrients.
 Partners used the OceanReports web tool to identify ocean areas with the greatest renewable-energy potential.
 NOAA and the U.S. Department of the Interior’s Bureau of Ocean Energy Management created the tool.
 Partners include the Fearless Fund, U.S. Department of Energy, and the Coastal Aquaculture Siting and Sustainability team at NOAA’s National Centers for Coastal Ocean Science.